 Facilitates English language acquisition through listening, speaking, reading, and writing practice in order to reach students' career, academic, and personal goals.
 Classes also incorporate civics education to community members and prospective United States citizens.
-Specialized areas such as vocational ESL are available to ESL students at the intermediate level and above.
+Specialized areas such as vocational ESL, Conversation, Pronunciation, and English for special uses are available to ESL students at the intermediate level and above.